FedCostAware: Enabling Cost-Aware Federated Learning on the Cloud: Evaluations

 \textbf{Dataset:} To evaluate our approach under varying degrees of statistical heterogeneity, we use both synthetically and naturally partitioned datasets.
 For synthetic benchmarks, we employ MNIST \cite{yann1998mnist}, CIFAR-10 \cite{krizhevsky2009learning}, and AI-READI \cite{AI-READI_Consortium_2024}, where the training goal for the AI-READI dataset is classifying retinal fundus photographs into different device categories based on their acquisition source.
 Each of these datasets is partitioned into several client splits using a dual Dirichlet method \cite{li2024fedcompass} to simulate non-IID heterogeneous data, modeling both class imbalance and variation in client data volume.
 To complement these, we use Fed-ISIC2019 from the FLamby benchmark \cite{ogier2022flamby}, a dataset involving melanoma classification from dermoscopy images sourced from six institutions.
 Unlike the others, this dataset maintains its natural, institution-based partitions, making it representative of real-world FL scenarios with inherent data silos.

 \textbf{Cloud Settings:} Experiments are run on AWS using the Ray framework for cluster management.
 GPU-enabled \textit{g5.xlarge} instances serve as client nodes, while a non-GPU \textit{t3.xlarge} instance acts as the central server.
-To minimize data transfer costs, all EC2 instances are launched in the same region as the associated S3 buckets.
 Model updates are exchanged through S3 using presigned URLs, although associated costs are negligible compared to those of EC2 usage.
+Importantly, all datasets remain within the secure cloud accounts of the respective clients.
+No raw data is transferred outside these accounts, and only model updates are exchanged, ensuring data locality and privacy.

 \textbf{Simulation Setup:} Our simulation setup is tailored to evaluate the scheduling algorithm with realistic training durations of the clients, particularly for observing straggler effects.
 For MNIST and CIFAR-10, where the default training is rapid, we introduce client-specific scaling factors to per-epoch processing durations to simulate longer training time.
 For the more complex AI-READI and Fed-ISIC2019 datasets, inherent computational demands provide sufficiently long and variable per-epoch training times, making simulations unnecessary for scheduler testing.